Towards Models that Can See and Read: Introduction

-To study the current status in obtaining this important goal, we analyze the performance of SOTA non-ST models on ST tasks and vice versa and discover that existing methods can either reason from visual content or textual information in the image.
-These findings attest that ST multimodal research misses its target -- instead of developing models that can \textit{also} reason from ST, it yields models that can \textit{only} reason from ST. Therefore, in this work, we take a step toward the aforementioned goal and propose \AlgoName -- Unifying scene-Text Non-scene-Text multimodal tasks. \AlgoName utilizes trained non-ST multimodal architectures and provides them with ST understanding capabilities, by applying an additional fine-tune step.
-We treat scene-text information (tokens and position) as a third modality and introduce it into the trained non-ST models.
-As a common strategy in multimodal transformers training is a large pretraining on millions text-image pairs, adding an additional modality to an already-converged model is challenging, and might lead to suboptimal results and even disregarence.
-To overcome this, we encode such information using a designated OCR encoder and inject it into the existing non-ST decoder, via a novel fusing mechanism that treats the ST as residual and complementary information to the non-ST one.
-In addition, we study the effect of introducing OCR-related intermediate supervision to encourage the already trained non-ST models to leverage the OCR modality.
+In this work, while striving towards models that excel on the entire space of VL data, we propose \AlgoNameNoSpace, a Unified Text-Non-Text model, which provides VL architectures with scene-text understanding capabilities.
+Specifically, we treat textual information in the image, \textit{i.e.} tokens and positions, as a third modality and introduce it into the pretrained model.
+Adding a new modality to an already-trained model is challenging and might lead to suboptimal results~\cite{french1999catastrophic,tsimpoukelli2021multimodal,zhai2022lit,alayrac2022flamingo}.
+To overcome this, we encode such information using a designated encoder and inject it into the existing pretrained decoder via a novel fusing mechanism that gradually shifts between VL features to textual-enriched ones.
+Moreover, we propose scene-text-related intermediate supervision to encourage the already-trained model to leverage the newly added information.
+Being both task and model agnostic by its design, our method can be applied to any VL encoder-decoder-based architecture.

-We evaluate \AlgoName on both ST and non-ST variants of Image Captioning and Visual Question Answering and show that it leads to the first model that performs well on both ST and non-ST tasks.
-Interestingly, not only that granting scene-text understanding capabilities significantly improves the performance on ST tasks, but it also substantially increases the results on the non-ST tasks -- $\uparrow3\%$ on VQA and $\uparrow tbd\%$ on CAPs.
-These improvements strongly attest to the importance of scene-text understanding in V\&L tasks and hopefully serve as a cornerstone for future research towards multimodal architectures that can also benefit from ST.

-In summary, our contributions are as follows: \begin{itemize}[nolistsep,leftmargin=*] \item We propose unified evaluation for ST and non-ST multimodal tasks and observe that none of the current models is able to reason satisfactorily from both visual and textual information of the image. \item We propose \AlgoName, a simple yet effective method to enrich VQA and CAP models with reading capabilities and demonstrate it on two recent open-source models: BLIP and OFA, resulting in the first models to perform satisfactorily on both ST and non-ST multimodal tasks. \item We provide a thorough analysis of the importance of reasoning from textual information in non-ST VQA and the visual modality in ST-VQA. \end{itemize}